Home - Vertrouwensketen

 A more secure and reliable collection of import containers.
 The Secure Chain is actively pursuing this.
 As the logistics chain, together we create a closed release and collection process that solely involves authorised parties.
 PIN codes will be eliminated.

 The Secure Chain is a joint initiative of the authorities and the business community for digitally boosting the resilience of the port logistics chains.
-The secure and reliable release and collection of import containers in the Dutch ports is an important part of that.
-The Secure Chain will first be implemented in Rotterdam.
+The secure and reliable release and collection of import containers in the Dutch ports is an important component of that.
+Sailing area by sailing area, the Secure Chain will first be implemented in Rotterdam.
 The process is straightforward, but does require a new operational approach for each link.
 All parties need to take action.

 This is how the Secure Chain works